 Lesson Learned: Always check that your bottle has the orifice reducer inside before you use it!

-- Dumb Thing I Did: I rubbed my eyes after pouring peppermint essential oils.
+I rubbed my eyes after pouring peppermint essential oils.
 I had some on my hands.
 OWWWWW.
 NEVER do this.

 Lesson Learned: Never touch your eyes – or your mouth and nose for that matter – when you’ve got essential oil on them.
-Peppermint contains menthol that is very irritating to the skin and mucous membranes.
+Peppermint contains menthol which is very irritating to the skin and mucous membranes.

-- Dumb Thing I Did: I was in a hurry to “freshen up” and put lemongrass, neat (undiluted and straight from the bottle), in my underarms and nearly screamed from the burning.
+I was in a hurry to “freshen up” and put lemongrass, neat (undiluted and straight from the bottle), in my underarms and nearly screamed from the burning.

 Lesson: Never use oils high in aldehydes, like Lemongrass, on the skin without a carrier.
 Learn your essential oil chemistry.